Breakfast seminar on how film can be a tool for social change

 Elisabeth Eide, Vice President of Norwegian PEN and Professor, Department of Journalism and Media Studies

-Welcome by William Nygaard, President of Norwegian PEN
+Welcome by moderator Elisabeth Eide, Vice President of Norwegian PEN

-The seminar is free and open to all.
+The program is free and open for all.